-The World Bank (2010) hankers for more inclusive growth.
-This can only mean that while economies grow, certain sectors in society are unable to break away from poverty.
-Prahalad and Hammond (2002) referred to the poor living below the poverty line as those in the base of the pyramid (BOP).
-London (2007) described them further as those who belong to the informal sector and are thus often left behind.
-Therefore, while countries work towards the achievement of their millennium development goals of reducing poverty, the last-mile poor remain in their location at the BOP, and do not benefit from the poverty-alleviation programmes designed by governments.
+World Journal of Science, Technology and Sustainable Development Vol. 9 No. 4, 2012 pp. 273-281 © Emerald Group Publishing Limited 2042:5945 DOI 10.1108/20425541211271487 poverty.
+Prahalad and Hammond (2002) refer to the poor living below the poverty line as those in the base of the pyramid (BOP).
+London (2007) describes them further as those who belong to the informal sector and are thus often left behind.
+Therefore, while countries work towards the achievement of their millennium development goals of reducing poverty, there will be the last-mile poor located at the BOP, who will not benefit from the poverty alleviation programmes designed by governments.